NESP is an information and knowledge exchange hub for policy work and research on ecosystem services and nature-based

 The National Ecosystem Services Partnership (NESP) engages both public and private individuals and organizations to enhance collaboration within the ecosystem services community, including on nature-based solutions.
 NESP aims to strengthen coordination of policy, market implementation, and research at the national level.
-The partnership is an initiative of Duke University's Nicholas Institute for Environmental Policy Solutions and was developed with support from the U.S. Environmental Protection Agency and donations of expertise and time from many public and private institutions.
+The partnership is an initiative of Duke University's Nicholas Institute for Energy, Environment & Sustainability and was developed with support from the U.S. Environmental Protection Agency and donations of expertise and time from many public and private institutions.

 NESP releases a quarterly newsletter that shares up-to-date ecosystem services research, implementation examples, events and jobs.
 Sign up to receive the newsletter here.

 Key NESP Resources

 - NESP Webinar series: NESP hosts periodic webinars to disseminate innovative ecosystem services research and implementation practices.
 A special series focused on nature-based solutions policy issues.
 Sign up for our newsletter to hear about upcoming webinars, and check out past webinar presentations.

 - FRMES Guidebook: The Federal Resource Management and Ecosystem Services (FRMES) guidebook serves as a training manual that helps to streamline the management of ecosystem services.
 With the guidebook, resource managers can create clear, workable plans that prioritize the work needed to establish and maintain resilient communities throughout the country.